cth2015/cth-documentation-middleman/source/content/story-blocks/item-04-block-02.html.md

 item: 4
 block: 3
 classes: block block-orange
-references:
 ---
-With the results of earlier prototypes and the research in mind, the current digital space co-designed by Lifely, is an environment that helps students and teachers to organise, track and share learning resources and exercises.
-The tool facilitates stealing, making in sharing.
-On the platform you can:
+Bringing together early prototypes, classroom experience and research, the environment – codesigned with Lifely – became an online space where the boundary between students and teachers is continually questioned and everybody can organise, track and share their learning efforts through curation.
+The tool embodies a coding mindset and helps you to steal, make and share over and over again.

+On the platform, people can:

 - Create, curate and alter hand-picked collections of resources on a specific topic and create a personal learning trajectory
 - Gather specific feedback on early drafts of your work and the work of your peers
 - See what others are doing and have done before you – in your class, in parallel classes and classes of the years before you

-The tool isn’t just a tool.
-It is the development of a teaching practice that makes education accessible, shared and usable again.
+But the tool isn’t just a tool – it embodies the further development of a teaching practice that leverages the knowledge and information that exists around us.
+We believe in a future of shared learning – inside and outside of universities – and knowledge institutions are here to further shape this future of learning.